pepperpow/smb2-door-randomizer/README.md

 ### Releases

-While currently under development, releases will be placed at https://github.com/pepperpow/smb2-door-randomizer/tags
+While currently under development, releases will be placed at https://github.com/pepperpow/smb2-door-randomizer/releases

+ASM is located at https://github.com/pepperpow/smb2

 ### Thanks to